-Indicator Reference Indicator Criteria (C) Percent Reduction in Predicted Pollutants Percentage reduction in pounds of total nitrogen, total phosphorus, and total suspended solids from predicted 1996 pre-DC Clean Rivers Project discharge calculated in the LTCP compared to predicted discharge as reported in Monthly Operations Report for Combined Sewer System submitted to the EPA for the fiscal year based on average year rainfalls.
-(D) Tunnel Construction Progress Progress towards completion as indicated by the percentage of distance in feet from beginning of tunnel (as defined in DC Clean Rivers Project's tunnel contract drawings) to the position of the tunnel boring machine as of fiscal year end, as measured by the Tunnel Process Control Program of the tunnel boring machine divided by the planned length of the completed tunnel according to the DC Clean Rivers Project's tunnel contract drawings.
+Indicator Reference Indicator Criteria (D) Percent Reduction in Predicted Pollutants Percentage reduction in pounds of total nitrogen, total phosphorus, and total suspended solids from predicted 1996 pre DC Clean Rivers Project discharge calculated in the LTCP compared to predicted discharge as reported in Monthly Operations Report for Combined Sewer System submitted to the EPA for the fiscal year based on average year rainfalls.
+(E) Tunnel Construction Progress Progress towards completion as indicated by the percentage of distance in feet from beginning of tunnel (as defined in DC Clean Rivers Project's tunnel contract drawings) to the position of the tunnel boring machine as of fiscal year end, as measured by the Tunnel Process Control Program of the tunnel boring machine divided by the planned length of the completed tunnel according to the DC Clean Rivers Project's tunnel contract drawings.
+(F) Carbon Measure Percentage reduction in carbon footprint since the baseline year (2007) as of the fiscal year end, as reported to the DC Department of Energy & Environment (DOEE) in the Annual Carbon Footprint Report.
+(G) Biosolids Reuse Percentage of biosolids recycled for the current fiscal year, as reported to EPA in the 2020 and 2021 Annual Biosolids Reports.

 From 1999-2002, as part of the LTCP, DC Water sampled representative CSOs and certain areas of the rivers and waterways near CSO outfalls for nitrogen, phosphorus and suspended solids levels.
-Using the data collected and three-year average rainfall for 1988 to 1990, DC Water modeled the predicted discharge of total nitrogen (TN), total phosphorus (TP) and total suspended solids (TSS) in the District Rivers and waterways in 1996 (base year).
+Using the data collected and three year average rainfall for 1988 to 1990, DC Water modeled the predicted discharge of total nitrogen (TN), total phosphorus (TP) and total suspended solids (TSS) in the District Rivers and waterways in 1996 (base year).

 The DC Clean Rivers Project is implemented and placed in operation in phases.
-The first phase includes various infrastructure projects, primarily upgrades to existing facilities in the sewer system such as inflatable dams and pumping stations.
+The first phase included various infrastructure projects, primarily upgrades to existing facilities in the sewer system such as inflatable dams and pumping stations.
 As of September 30, 2015, the first phase (Phase 1) of the DC Clean Rivers Project was completed.
 Upon completion of Phase 1 post construction monitoring for the DC Clean Rivers Project in 2016, DC Water calculated the Predicted Discharge to evidence the impact of Phase 1 of the project.
-The next phase consists of the Blue Plains and Anacostia River Tunnels and associated treatment facilities at the Blue Plains, which were placed in operation on March 20, 2018.
-The last tunnel to be placed in service for the Anacostia River is the Northeast Boundary Tunnel, scheduled for completion in 2023.
+The next phase consisted of the Blue Plains and Anacostia River Tunnels and associated treatment facilities at the Blue Plains, which were placed in operation on March 20, 2018.
+The last tunnel to be placed in service for the Anacostia River is the Northeast Boundary Tunnel, scheduled to be completed and placed in service in 2023.

-For FY2019, CSO reduction performance was based on modeling using the portion of tunnel volume in service compared to the total tunnel volume.
+For FY 2021, CSO reduction performance was based on modeling using the portion of tunnel volume in service compared to the total tunnel volume.
 After the Northeast Boundary Tunnel is placed in operation, another round of post construction monitoring is planned pursuant to the NPDES Permit issued by the EPA to validate the performance of the completed Anacostia CSO controls.

-Year to year variability in the nature and quantity of rainfall has a significant impact on the volume of CSOs and the quantities of CSO-related pollutants.
+Year to year variability in the nature and quantity of rainfall has a significant impact on the volume of CSOs and the quantities of CSO related pollutants.
 More rain and more intense storms typically increase CSOs, while less rain and lower intensity storms produce fewer CSOs.
-As a result, this year's Green Bond Report presents predicted pollutant loads for FY 2019 actual rainfall, but also presents predicted loads using average year rainfall conditions.
+As a result, this year's Green Bond Report presents predicted pollutant loads for FY 2021 actual rainfall, but also presents predicted loads using average year rainfall conditions.
 Presentation of the data based on average year rainfall normalizes the climate conditions to a common base which allows direct year over year comparison of the degree of CSO control being provided without variations produced by differences in rainfall.